University of Missouri identification

 • Do not use Columbia campus to refer to the University of Missouri in Columbia.

-• MU is Missouri’s only public member of the Association of American Universities and is classified as research university/very high by the Carnegie Foundation for the Advancement of Teaching.
-As such, the word flagship is appropriate for describing MU: Missouri’s flagship institution or Missouri’s flagship university.
+• The University of Missouri is Missouri’s only public member of the Association of American Universities and is classified as research university/very high by the Carnegie Foundation for the Advancement of Teaching.
+As such, the word flagship is appropriate for describing Mizzou: Missouri’s flagship institution or Missouri’s flagship university.

-• MU is also affiliated with the Association of Public and Land-Grant Universities (APLU), formerly the National Association of State Universities and Land-Grant Colleges (NASULGC).
+• Mizzou is also affiliated with the Association of Public and Land-grant Universities (APLU), formerly the National Association of State Universities and Land-grant Colleges.
 The university was given land-grant status in 1870 under the 1862 Morrill Act, which provided for the donation of public land for institutions to serve the citizens of a state.